Skip to main content

 When using a road, equestrian riders may proceed 2 abreast if one of the riders is under 18 years of age or if one of the equestrians is inexperienced and the young or inexperienced equestrian is closest to the edge of the road.
 Equestrians have the right-of-way at a designated equestrian road crossing.
 The local authority must post a permanent sign at an equestrian road crossing.

-The division of local government in the department of local affairs is given the duty of educating sheriffs and local law enforcement of these trail and road provisions.
-The department of revenue is given the duty of adopting rules to add the road provisions to driver's education curricula.
+The division of local government in the department of local affairs chief of the Colorado state patrol is given the duty of educating authorized to educate sheriffs and local law enforcement of these trail and road provisions about equestrian safety .
+The department of revenue is given the duty of adopting rules to add the road provisions equestrian safety to driver's education curricula.

 Status